bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 ## Testing a Flutter app

 You can use our automatically generated `primary` workflow to test your Flutter app.
-This will contain the necessary Steps
+This contains the necessary Steps to install the Flutter SDK and to test your Flutter app on Bitrise.

+1. Open your app's Workflow Editor.
+2. In the `Flutter Install` Step, fill in the `Flutter SDK Version` input.

+   The default value is `stable`.
+This will use the latest